Master of Science in International Logistics Management

 BUS 532 - Business Strategies and Policy Decision Making (3 credit hours)

-A study of strategy and how to put together a strategic business plan focusing on the international business activities required to develop the reliable policies and methods to
+A study of strategy and how to develop a strategic business plan focusing on international business activities required to develop reliable policies and methods to successfully achieve organizational objectives.
+The course also teaches how to marshal resources for execution of the plan, how to evaluate the success of a strategy, and how to learn from strategic errors (Offered in Spanish for online programs).

 INL 500 - Logistics Management and Transportation (3 credit hours)

-origin to the point of consumption within domestic and international markets.
+Logistics management is a segment of the supply chain management function that plans, executes, and controls the efficient and effective flow of goods and materials from point of origin to point of consumption within domestic and international markets.
 Specific attention is given to meeting customers’ requirements of time and place in a cost effective manner.
-The emphasis of this course is on a practical management approach in areas of logistics such as international logistics, modes of transportation (air, water, land), distribution of goods and services, and supply chain management.
+The emphasis of this course is on a practical management approach in areas of logistics such as international logistics, modes of transpo

 INL 510 - International Logistics Import/Export Practices (3 credit hours)

-ways to create a position of competitive advantage through international network design models while integrating logistics principles and practices as a core competency within global business import and export business practices and processes.
+This course provides a comprehensive outlook on existing international logistics as it relates to import and export practices and strategies within the global economy.
+The course explores ways to create a position of competitive advantage through international network design models while integrating logistics principles and practices as a core competency within global business import and export practices and processes.
+This course is designed t

 INL 520 - Distribution and Inventory Process Management (3 credit hours)

-from suppliers or manufacturers to their final destination or point of sale.
-Topics include
+Distribution and Inventory Management is the process of overseeing the movement of goods from suppliers or manufacturers to their final destination or point of sale.
+Topics include forecasting inventory requirements based on consumer demand, inventory management as rel

 INL 530 - Logistics Information Systems (3 credit hours)

-related to the logistics environment.
-A logistics information system is a system of records and
+This course provides students with an opportunity to learn about information systems related to the logistics environment.
+A logistics information system is a system of records and reports, paper-based or electronic, used to aggregate, analyze, validate, and display data used to make logistics decisions

 INL 550 - Supply Chain Logistics Management Seminar/Capstone (3 credit hours)

-market analysis, relationships, strategy formulation, the technology adoption life cycle, and internet strategies, and the changes in marketing theory and practice in today’s globalized, competitive, and technical environment.
-The practical application of marketing techniques, activities and methods are also explored (Offered in Spanish for online programs).
+A graduate course that utilizes a managerial approach to investigate, among other topics, market analysis, relationships, strategy formulation, the technology adoption life cycle, internet strategies, and the changes in marketing theory and practice in today’s globalized, competitive, and technical environment.
+The practical application of marketing techniques, activities, and methods are also explored (Offered in Spanish for online programs).

 Program at a Glance